Pennsylvania had a mixed bag of big gambling news this week.

 Live poker remains unlikely to resume anytime soon, and one card room closed permanently.

 An unlicensed slot casino hidden in plain sight was raided and closed, netting 57 illegal machines and more than $67,000 in cash.

 And Tiz the Law, the heavy favorite at the Kentucky Derby, has surprising connections to PA despite being a New York horse.

 Poker in PA remains strictly online, Harrah’s poker room folds

-While all PA casinos have re-opened with health safety restrictions in place, with South Philly Race and Sportsbook also opening this week, not so poker rooms.
-That’s because card-handling, chips, and proximity make it a potential virus spreader.
+While all PA casinos have reopened with health safety restrictions in place, with South Philly Race and Sportsbook also opening this week, not so poker rooms.
+That’s because card-handling, chips and proximity make the game a potential virus spreader.

 The location was a World Series of Poker room.
 Harrah’s corporate parent company Caesars Entertainment owns the popular WSOP brand.

-Meanwhile, other shuttered poker rooms remain closed and none have petitioned PA regulators for reopening.
+Meanwhile, other shuttered poker rooms remain closed, and none has petitioned PA regulators for reopening.
 But online poker remains a viable option through PokerStars PA, with more sites coming to PA soon.

 Illegal slot venue went unnoticed before recent raid

-Josh Shapiro, who is running for re-election as the state’s Attorney General, has decided to hold off on enforcement and let either the state Supreme Court or the legislature make a definitive decision on fate of the unlicensed machines.
+Josh Shapiro, who is running for re-election as the state’s attorney general, has decided to hold off on enforcement and let either the state Supreme Court or the legislature make a definitive decision on the fate of the unlicensed machines.